Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Experiments

 \subsection{Intra-Environment Continual Learning}

-As shown in Table~\ref{tab:specialist_models}, the agent achieves progressive performance gains of 4–22\% on the target environment across training iterations, demonstrating effective intra-environment continual learning where agents autonomously acquire new skills and solve increasingly complex tasks without human supervision.
-Importantly, performance on other environments is also largely preserved and in several cases even improved, with the overall performance showing consistent improvements of 2-6\%, suggesting effective continual learning without catastrophic forgetting.
-We attribute these gains to positive cross-environment knowledge transfer, whereby agents trained on one environment acquire reusable interaction skills and shared action patterns that generalize to related environments (e.g., from LibreOffice Impress to the related LibreOffice Writer).
+As shown in Figure~\ref{fig:main_result_figure}, the agent achieves progressive gains of 3–29\% on target environments across iterations, demonstrating effective intra-environment continual learning with autonomous skill acquisition on increasingly complex tasks.
+Importantly, performance on other environments is also preserved or even improved, yielding overall gains of 2–7\% without catastrophic forgetting.
+Detailed results on each environment after continual learning are provided in Appendix~\ref{appendix:detailed_results_for_main_figure}.
+We attribute these gains to positive cross-environment knowledge transfer, where agents acquire reusable interaction skills and decision patterns that generalize across environments (e.g., Impress to Writer).
 We provide a detailed analysis of these phenomena in Section~\ref{sparsity} and Appendix~\ref{appendix:parameter_update_overlap}.